tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 * Support for per-file configurations that can be used for example to define format characters and column widths in UI.
 * When saving to file, tries to use the same format as what was used when reading the file (e.g. use the same separator character)
 * Charting support using [QCustomPlot](https://www.qcustomplot.com/) (since version 1.5.0)
-    * xy-graphs and histograms are supported (as of version 1.5.0).
+    * xy-graphs, histograms and bar charts are supported (as of version 1.6.0).
     * json-based chart definition.
     * Has been tested to work with 50 million row, single column xy-graph.
 In a test machine chart update times in 50M line case were 65 s in non-cached case and 6 s in cached case; corresponding numbers in case of 1M lines were 2 s and 0.2 s.
     * Disabled by default due to licensing issues (GPL).